 I blog regularly at the Guardian Science Blogs network and have written for publications aimed at a broader readership, including articles in HerStoria Magazine, Endeavour and BBC History Magazine (PDF).

-I have appeared on radio and television, including BBC Radio 4, Radio 2 and BBC1 London News, in news programmes, features and documentaries speaking about the history of astronomy, the Royal Observatory and its history, scientific instruments, challenge prizes in science, the story of longitude and Greenwich Mean Time, and the history of women in science.
+I have appeared on radio and television, in the UK, Canada and Australia, in news programmes, features and documentaries speaking about the history of astronomy, scientific voyaging, the Royal Observatory and its history, scientific instruments, challenge prizes in science, the story of longitude, Greenwich Mean Time, and the history of women in science.
 Examples are: